Code-Institute-Solutions/AI-Augmented-Bootcamp/AI_pair_programming_1/Seven Seas Spa_B5_3_3/userstory.md

 - The testimonials section is responsive and looks good on different screen sizes (mobile, tablet, desktop).

 **Tasks:**
-- Collect authentic testimonials from previous clients, including their names and photos (we will use Gen AI for this project).
+- Collect testimonials from previous clients, including their names and photos (we will use Gen AI for this project).
 - Write and format the testimonials to highlight positive client experiences.
 - Add the testimonials section to the homepage.
 - Ensure the testimonials section is visually appealing and readable.